For younger critics and audiences, Taiwanese cinema enjoys a special status, comparable with

 The editor, Richard I. Suchenski, is Founder and Director of the Center for Moving Image Arts (CMIA) and Assistant Professor of Film and Electronic Arts at Bard College.
 His academic work focuses on the development of cinematic modernism internationally and on the relationship between film and the other arts.

 "Delicious is a good word for this book too, an absolute necessity for every serious cinephile."
-(David Bordwell)

-by Richard I. Suchenski
+Richard I. Suchenski

 FilmmuseumSynemaPublikationen Vol. 23